ldu0893/FlightGrapher/README.md

 ## Running Instructions
 This program can be compiled using (g++ -o main \*.cpp) in the terminal.
 This program can be run by using (./main) or (./main.exe) in the terminal.

+User Interactions: When running the program, read the console carefully.
+It will have instructions on how to run test cases or algorithms.